 Open intake systems are always our recommendation.
 They provide better power gains, reduce the most stress on the turbo, and sound cool.
-Not to mention they provide better bang-for-the-buck since they are cheaper and provide better gains.
+Not to mention they provide better bang-for-the-buck since they are often cheaper.

-The reason we say intake air temps don’t really matter is because turbo diesels are all intercooled.
+The reason we say intake air temps don’t really matter is because Cummins turbodiesels are intercooled.
 Intake air is passed through the turbocharger.
-Turbo’s run extremely hot which heats the air up anyways.
+Turbo’s run extremely hot which heats the air up anyway.
 To cool this air down the air then passes through the intercooler.
 The air being a few degrees hotter has no impact on the intercooler, so ultimately the air enters the engine at the same temperatures regardless.